MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-configuration-and-management-faq.md

 Please note that in order to do this your App Service Plan should be in Basic or higher pricing tier.

 ## Can I export my App Service certificatefor use outside of Azure, such as for a website hosted elsewhere?
-OR Can I export my App Service certificate for use with other Azure services such as Cloud Services?

-App Service certificates are Azure resources and are not intended for use outside of your Azure App Service applications.
+App Service certificates are to be considered Azure resources and are not intended for use outside of your Azure services.
 You cannot export them for use outside of Azure.
-App Service certificates cannot be moved between Azure services.
-They are tied to your App Service applications running under your subscription.
+For more details please see [here](https://social.msdn.microsoft.com/Forums/azure/en-US/f3e6faeb-5ed4-435a-adaa-987d5db43b80/faq-on-app-service-certificates-and-custom-domains?forum=windowsazurewebsitespreview).

+## Can I export my App Service certificate for use with other Azure services such as Cloud Services?

+While the portal provides first class experience for deploying App Service Certificate through Key Vault to App Service Apps, we have been receiving customer requests where they would like to use these certificates outside of App Service platform, say with Azure Virtual Machines.
+In the blogpost at this [link](https://blogs.msdn.microsoft.com/appserviceteam/2017/02/24/creating-a-local-pfx-copy-of-app-service-certificate/), you can find how to create a local PFX copy of App Service Certificate so that you can use with other Azure resources.

 See [FAQ on App Service Certificates and Custom Domains](https://social.msdn.microsoft.com/Forums/azure/en-US/f3e6faeb-5ed4-435a-adaa-987d5db43b80/faq-on-app-service-certificates-and-custom-domains?forum=windowsazurewebsitespreview) for more information.